choiseunghyeon/smartmirror_vue/README_ENG.md

     a.
 Play List will display when you click one of Channels

-    b. if Play List scroll hit the bottom then it will show additional Play List
+    b. if Play List scroll almost hit the bottom then it will show additional Play List

-    c.
-MOVE - (if you don't choose Play List then It shows you a X sign) it moves on what you choose
+    c. if you click playlist then display shows you lists playlist have. if you click video then display shows you lists you have clicked

   - Video List that Play List have

-    a. video list that Play List have will display on screen

-    b. if you choose one of viedo list then the video play on screen and will show you a next video in video list
+    a. if you choose one of viedo list then the video play on screen and will show you a next video in video list

-    c.
-MOVE - PLAY LISTS( move to PLAY LISTS)

-    d. if Video List scroll hit the bottom then it will show additional Video List

-- My List
+- **My List**

    a. you can make or remove your own list(No image at the first time)